MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tech-path-overview.md

 Build a cross-platform, full-featured mixed reality app with Unity.
 See the [Unity development overview](../unity/unity-development-overview.md) to get started with Unity development for HoloLens or Windows Mixed Reality immersive headsets.

-## What does Unity offer?

-Unity is one of the leading real-time development platforms on the market, boasting an ecosystem with a dedicated [learning platform](https://unity.com/products/learn-premium), [asset store](https://assetstore.unity.com/), [full documentation](https://docs.unity3d.com/Manual/index.html), and a thriving community.
-Unity's underlying runtime code is written in C++, but all development scripting is done in C#.
-Whether you're looking to build games, movies and animation cinematics, or even render architectural or engineering concepts in a virtual world, Unity has the infrastructure to support you.

 ## Available hardware platforms

 You have several hardware and emulator options when building Mixed Reality apps with Unity.
 While our developer documentation focuses on HoloLens devices, you'll find device support sections with details on immersive headset deployment when applicable.